 20th Century

-From Unique to Mass-Applicable - the Development of Jewellery in the 20th Century
+From Unique to Mass-Applicable - The Development of Jewellery in the 20th Century

 Creativity and Genius: 20th Century Jewellery Designers